B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewieNS_step_by_step.rst

 To upload schemas to the main instance of chewie-NS it is necessary to have Contributor privileges, but in the chewie-NS tutorial instance schema upload is available to anyone that wishes to test it.
-Before uploading the schema please visit the :doc:`upload_api` documentation page to learn more about the whole process.
+Before uploading the schema please visit the :doc:`LoadSchema </user/modules/LoadSchema>` documentation page to learn more about the whole process.

 .. important:: The name attributed to the schema needs to be unique.
 You will not be able to upload